Allocation of Work and Transfer between Teams

 - Moving to dedicated teams builds on standards of good practice in the delivery of effective and efficient services for children, young people and their families.
 Assessments of all children, young people and their families should be undertaken in a timely way and be evidence based.
 All children and young people receiving a service should have a clear plan subject to their status i.e. Child in Need, child subject to a child protection plan or a cared for child;

-All contacts where there are concerns regarding a child's welfare or a consultation by any other agency about what to do when you are worried about a child, will go through the Safeguarding Hub.
+All contacts where there are concerns regarding a child's welfare or a consultation by any other agency about what to do when you are worried about a child, will go through the CCASS.

-The Safeguarding Hub operates as a single access point for all contacts to Children's Services Social Care Teams.
-Contacts coming into the Safeguarding Hub will reflect varying levels of need and risk and will require an appropriate and proportionate response.
+The CCASS operates as a single access point for all contacts to Children's Social Care Teams.
+Contacts received to the Safeguarding Hub will reflect varying levels of need and risk and will require an appropriate and proportionate response.

-Child in Need concerns are dealt with by the Safeguarding Hub within 48 Hours and sent to the relevant team.
+Child in Need concerns are dealt with by CCASS within 48 Hours and sent to the relevant team.

-Others that are less urgent e.g. private fostering are dealt with within 3 days.
+Others that are less urgent may be dealt with in 3 days

-A contact to the Safeguarding Hub may result in the following:
+A contact to the CCASS may result in the following:

 - Information and advice given;